TheAngryByrd/MiniScaffold/docsSrc/Tutorials/Getting_Started_With_Libraries.md

+---
+title: Get Started with a Library solution
+category: Tutorials
+categoryindex: 0
+index: 100
+---

 # Getting Started

-In this tutorial, we'll take a look at getting started with MiniScaffold and publishing your first library to NuGet and GitHub
+In this tutorial, we'll take a look at getting started with MiniScaffold and publishing your first library to NuGet and GitHub.

 ## Prerequisites